TechHamara/Wled-Controller/README.md

 * Input type: `text`

 ### TriggerMacro
 Trigger a WLED macro by ID.
+Example: TriggerMacro(1) triggers macro 1.

 * Input type: `number`

-### UploadLedMap
+### NumLEDs
-Upload a ledmap.json file to the WLED device for custom 2D mapping.
+Set the total number of LEDs for the main segment (segment 0).
+Example: NumLEDs(150) sets the total number of LEDs to 150.

-* Input type: `text`
+* Input type: `number`

 ## <kbd>Getters:</kbd>
 **WLED** has total 5 getter properties.